rmorsomme/PDSIR-article/README.md

 ## PDSIR-article – a repository for reproducibility

-This repository provides `R` scripts for reproducing the result of the article Exact Bayesian Inference for Stochastic Epidemic Models via Uniformly Ergodic Block Sampling by R. Morsomme and
+This repository provides `R` scripts for reproducing the result of the article Exact Bayesian Inference for Partially Observed Stochastic Epidemic Models via Uniformly Ergodic Block Sampling by R. Morsomme and
 J. Xu.
 The `R` package [PDSIR](https://github.com/rmorsomme/PDSIR) contains the functions for running the sampling algorithm introduced in the article.